Skip to main content

 Course overview

-‘Thinking through making and making things happen’ is the ethos around which BA Fine Art at Chelsea is structured.
-The course provides a critically creative environment where you can develop your own practice.
+Experimental thinking and making things happen is the ethos of BA Fine Art at Chelsea.
+The course provides a critically creative environment.
+You’ll develop your own independent art practice, understanding how what you make fits within a wider social context.

-Your experience is based around a series of events that include on and off-site exhibitions, performance, publications, presentations, symposia and screenings that are aimed to give you experience of real-world practice.
+Your experience as a student is based around a series of events.
+These include on-site and off-site exhibitions, projects, presentations, publications, performances, discussions and screenings.
+They’ll give you hands-on experience of real-world practice.

 What to expect

-• Broad-based course: Benefit from explore a wide range of specialised areas including film, video, digital media, sound, print, performance, painting, sculpture and drawing.
+• A broad-based course: Work across a wide range of media - video, photography, digital technologies, print, sound, performance, painting, sculpture, drawing and writing.

-• Diverse teaching: Learn through an exciting programme of tutorials, seminars, lectures, workshops, exhibitions and live projects.
+• Diverse teaching: Learn through tutorials, seminars, artist's talks, lectures, workshops, exhibitions and live projects.

-• Creative community: Be part of a community of artists and draw inspiration from shared experiences, ideas and perspectives.
+• Creative community: Be part of an active community of artists.
+Draw inspiration from shared experiences, ideas and perspectives.

-• Social and ethical exploration: Explore how art can be used as a vehicle to interrogate and redefine social issues such as class, race, gender, disability and identity.
+• Social and ethical exploration: Explore how art can contribute to redefining and reimagining issues of class, race, gender, disability and identity.

-• Sustainable approach: Develop an ethical, inclusive and sustainable approach to working and exhibiting.
+• A sustainable approach: Develop an ethical, inclusive and sustainable approach to working and exhibiting that prepares you for professional life.

-• Theory and practice: Learn about fine art theory and how social, cultural, political and environmental contexts have helped shape and change the way art is created and consumed.
+• Theory and practice: Learn about how different ideas and contexts in art and society have shaped and change the way art is created and received.
+Integrate this knowledge into the development of your own work and research.

-• Facilities: Access to Chelsea's shared workshops.
-These include ceramics, casting, laser cutting, photography metal and woodwork, and an audio-visual editing suite.
+• Facilities: Access Chelsea's shared workshops and facilities.
+These include 3D printing, ceramics, casting, laser cutting, metal and woodwork, photography, audio-visual editing suite, video and motion capture studios.
+Access to all UAL campus libraries and learning zones.
 View the Chelsea facilities.

 Industry experience and opportunities